dog-broad/3_2-Needs/BCC_Notes/Unit4_Notes.md

     *   Smart contracts, written in chaincode, define the business logic that is executed by the peers.
 They are responsible for generating new facts to be added to the ledger.

-### Transaction Flow in Hyperledger Fabric
+# Transaction Flow in Hyperledger Fabric

+#### Step-by-Step Explanation

-1.  **Client A Initiates a Transaction**
+1.  **Client Initiates a Transaction:**

+    *   **Client A** sends a request to **Client B** to purchase goods (e.g., radishes).
+    *   The request targets **Peer A** and **Peer B**, who represent **Client A** and **Client B** respectively.
+    *   The endorsement policy requires both peers to endorse the transaction, so the request goes to both **Peer A** and **Peer B**.
+    *   A transaction proposal, which is a request to invoke a chaincode function to read or update the ledger, is constructed using the Software Development Kit (SDK).
+    *   The SDK uses the user’s cryptographic credentials to produce a unique signature for the transaction proposal.
-    *   Client A sends a transaction proposal to the network, which is targeted at specific endorsing peers.
+    *   The SDK submits the transaction proposal to the target peer, which forwards it to other peers for execution.

-2.  **Endorsing Peers Verify and Execute the Transaction**
+2.  **Endorsing Peers Verify the Signature and Execute the Transaction:**

-    *   The endorsing peers verify the proposal, ensuring it is well-formed and has not been tampered with.
-They execute the transaction and generate a proposal response.
+    *   The endorsing peers verify:
+        *   The transaction proposal is well-formed.
+        *   The transaction proposal has not been submitted before to protect against replay attacks.
+        *   The signature is valid.
+        *   The submitter (Client A) satisfies the channel’s writers’ policy and is authorized to perform the proposed operation on the channel.

-3.  **Proposal Responses are Inspected**
+3.  **Proposal Responses are Inspected:**

-    *   The client inspects the responses to ensure they match the endorsement policy.
-4.  **Transaction is Sent to the Ordering Service**
+    *   The target peer verifies the proposal responses.
+    *   Even if checking is not performed, the Hyperledger Fabric architecture ensures that the endorsement policy is checked and enforced when each peer validates transactions before committing them.

+4.  **Target Peer Assembles Endorsements into a Transaction:**

-    *   The client packages the endorsed transaction and sends it to the ordering service, which orders the transactions and creates blocks.
+    *   The target peer broadcasts transaction messages containing transaction proposals and responses to the ordering service.
+This includes:
+        *   Channel ID
+        *   Read/Write sets
+        *   A signature for each endorsing peer
+    *   The ordering service receives the transactions, orders them, and creates blocks of transactions per channel.
+It does not inspect the entire content of the transaction.

-5.  **Transaction is Validated and Committed**
+5.  **Transaction is Validated and Committed:**

-    *   The ordered blocks are distributed to all peers in the channel.
-Peers validate the transactions against the endorsement policy and the current state, then commit the valid transactions to their ledger.
+    *   Blocks of transactions are delivered to all peers on the channel.
+    *   Peers validate the transactions within the block to ensure the endorsement policy is fulfilled.
+    *   Validated transactions are then committed to the ledger.